 David Pavlick, MS, LCSW, BCN has been providing his clients with psychotherapy services for over 30 years.
 Psychotherapy is conducted in conjunction with Neurofeedback to help clients move away from self-defeating patterns guide them through their transformative journey.

 At its core, Neurofeedback therapy promotes the biology of learning, and no other brains learn more rapidly than the young, malleable brains of children.
 Neurofeedback teaches the young minds of children to become more organized, to balance and self-regulate, and to function more efficiently.
 These shifts lead to vast improvements in focus and concentration, emotional reactivity, learning and retention, and social bonding.
 Many common problems successfully addressed by Neurofeedback therapy, Psychotherapy, or both include ADHD, learning difficulties, stress, oppositional and defiant behavior, and the social issues attributed to the autistic spectrum.
-Whether facing problems in the classroom or at home, Neurofeedback can assist your child in their personal development, interpersonal growth, and academic achievement.
+Whether facing problems in the classroom or at home, Neurofeedback services in CT can assist your child in their personal development, interpersonal growth, and academic achievement.

 Teenagers process the world in a very particular way.
 As they experience this stage of development with its increase in responsibilities, greater social demands and drastic hormonal changes, they face daily situations that challenge their ability to self-manage and thrive.
 Neurofeedback therapy has been shown to address many of the behaviors that can impede on one’s ability to thrive during adolescence such as eating disorders, drug addiction, alcoholism, smoking, ‘huffing’, and impulsive or risky sexual experimentation.
 Neurofeedback is also highly effective in treating various mood disorders, which begin to take root during this time and affect the type of adult a teen will grow into.
 The greatest benefit of starting Neurofeedback therapy at younger stages of development is the ability to address behavioral concerns and maladaptive coping mechanisms before they become hardwired traits in adulthood.
 Psychotherapy and Neurofeedback therapy can help your teen be the adventurous, creative, and successful individual they strive to be.